MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

    | **Resource group** | *select the name of the resource group you used earlier in this task* |
    | **HOST CACHING** | **Read-only** |

 1. Repeat the previous step to attach the remaining 7 disks with the prefix **az12001a-vm1-DataDisk** (for the total of 8).
-Assign the LUN number matching the last character of the disk name.
-Set HOST CACHING of the disk with LUN **1** to **Read-only** and, for all the remaining ones, set HOST CACHING to **None**.
+    - Assign the LUN number matching the last character of the disk name.
+    - Set HOST CACHING of the disk with LUN **1** to **Read-only**
+    - Set HOST CACHING of the remaining disks to **None**.

 1. Select **Apply** to save your changes.